nghialv/Hakuba/README.md

 License
 -----

-MYTableViewManager is released under the MIT license.
+Hakuba is released under the MIT license.
 See LICENSE for details.